-- 2.239 DM Policy 30 sets out the detailed considerations and issues that need to be considered and addressed by development applications in order to achieve the high standards of development required.
-New development needs to respond to its context, local character and history and, while not preventing or discouraging innovative design, should promote or reinforce local distinctiveness. - 2.240 The potential of sites for development needs also to be optimised.
-Table 2.1 sets out the urban typologies from the Lewisham Borough Wide Character Study 2010 (Lewisham Character Study), relates them to the densities set out for London Plan character areas and Public Transport Accessibility levels (PTAL) and summarises the specific problems and issues which development schemes will be required to address. - 2.241 The assignment of a housing density to a particular site is a complex issue.
+- 2.229 DM Policy 30 sets out the detailed considerations and issues that need to be considered and addressed by development applications in order to achieve the high standards of development required.
+New development needs to respond to its context, local character and history and, while not preventing or discouraging innovative design, should promote or reinforce local distinctiveness. - 2.230 The potential of sites for development needs also to be optimised.
+Table 2.1 sets out the urban typologies from the Lewisham Borough Wide Character Study 2010 (Lewisham Character Study), relates them to the densities set out for London Plan character areas and Public Transport Accessibility levels (PTAL) and summarises the specific problems and issues which development schemes will be required to address. - 2.231 The assignment of a housing density to a particular site is a complex issue.
 Table 2.2 Sustainable Residential Quality, has been included from the London Plan for information purposes(16).
 If this table is revised in future versions of the London Plan the Council will use the up-dated version as appropriate.
 Housing densities need not be identical to that of the surrounding housing context in order to be successful and therefore the density ranges can be indicative only.
-Successful development will depend on thoughtful and innovative design in order to achieve an integrated result with the surrounding built context. - 2.242 The Lewisham Tall Buildings Study (2010) identifies Strategic Site Allocations (see Core Strategy Strategic Site Allocations 2 to 6) and Lewisham and Catford Town Centres as places where, subject to further examination and assessment, tall buildings may be considered suitable.
+Successful development will depend on thoughtful and innovative design in order to achieve an integrated result with the surrounding built context. - 2.232 The Lewisham Tall Buildings Study (2010) identifies Strategic Site Allocations (see Core Strategy Strategic Site Allocations 2 to 6) and Lewisham and Catford Town Centres as places where, subject to further examination and assessment, tall buildings may be considered suitable.
 The Lewisham Character Study indicates that tall buildings may be suitable in these locations but that they should not be located where they may disrupt the flow of the topography of the borough.
-For reference the Local Views and Landmarks identified on the Policies Map and referred to by Core Strategy Policy 17 and which are discussed in the Lewisham Tall Buildings Study are included in Appendix 6. - 2.243 In line with the principles of sustainable development building materials should be obtained from sustainable sources as locally as possible while recognising that in a heavily urbanised area there will always be transport costs associated with building materials to a site.
-The reuse/recycling of building materials will be encouraged where appropriate. - 2.244 Living roofs and walls will be encouraged in all appropriate circumstances (see Core Strategy Policy 7 and the London Plan).
+For reference the Local Views and Landmarks identified on the Policies Map and referred to by Core Strategy Policy 17 and which are discussed in the Lewisham Tall Buildings Study are included in Appendix 6.
+Core Strategy Policy 17 also refers to the protected vistas, and the London Panorama identified in the London Plan.
+These will be managed in accordance with the London Plan policies and the London Plan Supplementary Planning Guidance View Management Framework. - 2.233 In line with the principles of sustainable development building materials should be obtained from sustainable sources as locally as possible while recognising that in a heavily urbanised area there will always be transport costs associated with building materials to a site.
+The reuse/recycling of building materials will be encouraged where appropriate. - 2.234 Living roofs and walls will be encouraged in all appropriate circumstances (see Core Strategy Policy 7 and the London Plan).